doraibu/sah/README.md

 | NT       | Ready   |
 | OS X     | Void    |

 On Linux, SAH uses `mmap` and `mprotect`.
-On Windows, SAH uses `VirtualAlloc` and `VirtualProtect`.
+On NT, SAH uses `VirtualAlloc` and `VirtualProtect`.
 The API is identical on both platforms.

 ## License